-If the Sponsor demonstrates the following:

-· 501(c)(3) status or is a government entity, and 1 point 1 point To qualify for more than one point in this category, the nonprofit Sponsor of be able to certify that, taking into account without limitation, all agreement arrangements with the for-profit entity, it: Is not controlled or owned by any for-profit entity, and Is not created by, or managed by, a for-profit entity, and Has been engaged in the business of fostering affordable housing for s, side letters, and ar ncillary If the Sponsor meets the above criteria, the project may earn additional points, if the Sponsor possesses: > >50% of voting & ownership interest of the general partner(s) the project earns 3 points, > >40%, the project earns 2 points, > >30%, the project earns 1 point Note: If there is more than one nonprofit entity involved in development of a project, the reviewer will consider the nonprofit entities as "Sponsors" for the purposes of scoring in the calculation of "Nonprofit Percentage of Voting and Ownership Interest" for rental projects.
+If the Sponsor demonstrates the following: Rental Owner- occupied 501(c)(3) status or is a government entity, and 1 point 1 point To qualify for more than one point in this category, the nonprofit Sponsor be able to certify that, taking into account without limitation, all agreemen arrangements with the for-profit entity, it: Is not controlled or owned by any for-profit entity, and Is not created by, or managed by, a for-profit entity, and Has been engaged in the business of fostering affordable housing for or government entit ts, side letters, and y Sponsor must ancillary If the Sponsor meets the above criteria, the project may earn additional points, if the Sponsor possesses: &gt;50% of voting &amp; ownership interest of the general partner(s) the project earns 3 points, &gt;40%, the project earns 2 points, &gt;30%, the project earns 1 point Note: If there is more than one nonprofit entity involved in development of a project, the reviewer will consider the nonprofit entities as "Sponsors" for the purposes of scoring in the calculation of "Nonprofit Percentage of Voting and Ownership Interest" for rental projects.
 If the voting and ownership interest is different, voting interest takes precedence in the determination of points awarded.
 Up to 3 points n/a Rental Projects Assumes integral responsibilities listed in the AHP application Project planning and design Project development Construction Property management Project financing or securing funding commitments Projects will be awarded 1 point for every element checked, up to the maximum of 3 points.
-Up to 3 points n/a Owner-occupied Projects n/a Up to 6
+Up to 3 points n/a Owner-occupied Projects n/a Up to 6 Assumes integral responsibilities listed in the AHP application points

+Owner-

-If the Sponsor demonstrates the following: Rental Owner- occupied
+If the Sponsor demonstrates the following: Rental occupied

 Project planning and design

 Project development

 Project financing

 Construction

 Management of self-help households

 Pre-purchase counseling

 Post-purchase counseling

 Qualification of homebuyers

 Projects will be awarded 2 points for every element checked, up to the maximum of 6 points.

 Receives equal to or greater than 25% of total available developer fee 3 points 3 points

 (or if no developer fee is in the project)

 Note:

 To qualify for points in this category, the primary nonprofit project

 Sponsor must receive at least 25% of any and all developer fee

 distributions, including investor payouts and/or future cashflow.

 Total possible points 10 10